A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Representation

 \subsubsection{Image-to-graph}

 Several works have explored structuring image content into graphs that encode objects, attributes, and relationships.
-Such a graph is commonly referred to as a scene graph or visual graph.
+Such a graph is commonly referred as a scene graph or visual graph.
 These structured representations can serve as an semantic abstraction of the image content that facilitates reasoning and knowledge retrieval in KB-VQA.
 For example, Mucko~\cite{Zhu2020Mucko:Answering} and GRUC~\cite{Yu2020Cross-modalAnswering} utilize DenseCap~\cite{Johnson2016DenseCap:Captioning} to generate multiple captions about the question.
-Then the semantic graph is denoted as $\mathcal{G}^S = (\mathcal{V}^S, \mathcal{E}^S)$.
-The graph is constructed by a semantic graph parsing model~\cite{Anderson2016SPICE:Evaluation}.
-The node $v^S_i \in \mathcal{V}^S$ represents the name or attribute of an object extracted from the captions and the edge $e^S_{ij} \in \mathcal{E}^S$ represents the relationship between $v^S_i$ and $v^S_j$.
+Then the semantic graph is constructed by a semantic graph parsing model~\cite{Anderson2016SPICE:Evaluation}.
+Each node represents the name or attribute of an object extracted from the captions and the edge represents the relationship between object nodes.
 VQA-GNN~\cite{Wang2023VQA-GNN:Answering} applies a pre-trained scene graph generation model~\cite{Tang2020UnbiasedTraining} and an object detection model~\cite{Zhang2021VinVL:Models} to jointly formulate the scene graph to represent structured image context.
-However,~\cite{Heo2022HypergraphAnswering} challenge the previous work cannot capture high-order semantics for multi-hop answering.
+However,~\cite{Heo2022HypergraphAnswering} challenges the previous work cannot capture high-order semantics for multi-hop answering.
 Therefore, they propose to construct hypergraphs on both question and image, where each hyperedge will connect an arbitrary number of nodes and has partial order itself.
-Firstly, the question sentence into a hypergraph $H_q$ by assuming that each word unit (a word or named entity) is a hyper-node, and has edges to adjacent nodes.